aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 3. Add a chart with default data along with the desired type ([ChartType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartType).Funnel).
 4. Write the modified presentation to a PPTX file

-The Javascript code shows you how to create a funnel chart:
+The JavaScript code shows you how to create a funnel chart:

 ```javascript
 var pres = new aspose.slides.Presentation();